re-search/DocProduct/README.md

 ![DoctorBert](https://i.imgur.com/Lpjjcvk.jpg)

 These embeddings are then inputted into a FCNN layer.
 There are separate FCNN layers for both the question and answer embeddings.
+To recap, we use the same weights in the Bert layer, but the questions and answers each have their own seperate FCNN layer.

 ![DoctorBert](https://i.imgur.com/6HwikW2.jpg)